rbouckaert/DeveloperManual/README.md

 ## Setting priors in BEAUti template

-* Priors should be made as uninformative as possible -- people will use defaults!
+* For released software, default priors should be made as uninformative as possible and/or provide some guidance on how to set them -- users will use defaults.
 * Make sure to consider a number of scenarios, e.g. for clock models, scenarios from [setting up rates](http://www.beast2.org/2015/06/23/help-beast-acts-weird-or-how-to-set-up-rates.html) page on [beast2.org](http://beast2.org).